 You can also invest in a good protein supplement, refined for the body to absorb easily.
 There are several brands and products dominating the markets, you can choose depending upon your body-goals, body type and taste.

 3. Do Strength Training→

 Strength training is essential to transforming your body composition as your muscles won’t grow if you don’t pose a challenge at them.
 Aim to perform strength training at least two to three times per week.
 You can follow a combination of different types of strength training such as weight lifting, bodyweight exercise or resistance band exercises.
 Always start with lesser weight loads and fewer reps.
 Gradually move your way to heavier weights and more repetitions.
 This will help you avoid injury.
 It’s crucial to give your muscle groups enough time to recover.
 Remember, consistency is the key.

-Create a reduced calorie diet for yourself.
-This can be achieved by consuming less calories or burning more, however it’s best to combine both.
+Create a reduced-calorie diet for yourself.
+This can be achieved by consuming fewer calories or burning more, however, it’s best to combine both.
 It’s extremely important to remember that cutting your calories more than required can render a larger loss of muscle rather than fat.
 Hence, you must strive to moderately ebb the calories you consume by 400-500 every day to facilitate fat loss while minimizing muscle loss.
 The best way to reduce calories is by giving up on high-calorie foods such as sugar-sweetened products, aerated beverages, processed meats, and fried foods.

-5. A good night’s sleep is must →
+5. A good night’s sleep is a must →

 During the cutting phase, if something other than training is highly essential, it is resting.
-As you’re putting your body through immense stress of heavy weights and restricting calories, your muscles need time to recover and rebuild.
-Your body releases growth hormone through the day however it peaks at night as you sleep and is the highest during deep sleep.
-Hence, sleeping is the ultimate step to ensure all your hard work gets the fine results.
+As you’re putting your body through the immense stress of heavy weights and restricting calories, your muscles need time to recover and rebuild.
+Your body releases growth hormones throughout the day however it peaks at night as you sleep and is the highest during deep sleep.
+Hence, sleeping is the ultimate step to ensure all your hard work gets fine results.